google/WebFundamentals/src/site/_en/fundamentals/tools/devices/device.markdown

   <iframe src="//www.youtube.com/embed/RKKBIs_3svM?controls=2&amp;modestbranding=1&amp;showinfo=0&amp;utm-source=crdev-wf&amp;rel=0" frameborder="0" allowfullscreen=""></iframe>
 </div>

-Browser Sync is enabled out of the box with [Web Starter Kit](https://developers.google.com/web/starter-kit/), so try it out there or check out the gulp file for how to integrate it in your own workflow.
+BrowserSync is enabled out of the box with [Web Starter Kit](https://developers.google.com/web/starter-kit/), so try it out there or check out the gulp file for how to integrate it in your own workflow.